Skip to Main Content

 Articles and reports must state if a source’s comment/interview came in a written format (i.e. email, statements).

 AWOL reporters must record interviews and take notes as back-up.
 If a source refuses to be recorded, reporters should inform the source that recording is primarily for ensuring accuracy and if a source wants to go off the record, the recording can be stopped.
-If the source still refuses to be interviewed, reporters do not need to record the interview and can use only notes.
+If the source still refuses to be recorded, reporters do not need to record the interview and can use only notes.
+If the source refuses an interview the interview is over.

 Reporters should explain off the record, on the record, on background, etc. to sources who are not familiar with them.